One of the reasons why people are suspicious of annuities is because they have certain provisions that can be disturbing.

 For example, the annuity owner can withdraw 10% of the annuity balance each year, until the full amount of the initial investment has been fully recovered.
 In the meantime, the remaining balance in the plan continues to grow with the market.

 The lifetime income benefit rider (LIB) is commonly available with variable annuities.
 With the rider, the insurance company guarantees that you will receive regular income payments from the annuity, whether that is monthly, quarterly, or annually.
 The payments will continue for the rest of your life, even if the actual balance in the annuity is fully depleted.

-An LIB can ensure that you never outlive your money, which is a common concern of retirees.
-For example, let's say that you invest $200,000 in an annuity.
-The contract provides for a 5% annual income – but after 20 years the annuity is fully depleted.
-The insurance company will continue paying you the agreed-upon annual income benefit, in this case $10,000 (5% of $200,000) for the rest of your life.
+A LIB can ensure that you never outlive your money, which is a common concern of retirees.
+For example, let’s say that you invest $200,000 in an annuity.
+The contract provides for a 5% annual income – but after 20 years, the annuity is fully depleted.
+The insurance company will continue paying you the agreed-upon annual income benefit, in this case, $10,000 (5% of $200,000) for the rest of your life.

-An LIB rider is an excellent idea for a person who begins taking income benefits at say, 60, and expects to live another 25 or 30 years.
+A LIB rider is an excellent idea for a person who begins taking income benefits at, say, 60 and expects to live another 25 or 30 years.